-• The enlargement function remains active until it is exited.
+- The enlargement function remains active until it is exited. - The most recently magnification function will still be active the next time the feature is accessed.

 The integrated AF assist light allows operation of the AF system in unfavorable lighting conditions.
-This light comes on while metering is performed, provided the function is activated.
-For settings see p.
-93.
+This light comes on as soon as the shutter button is pressed, provided the function is activated.
+See p.
+96 for settings.

 You can set an acoustic confirmation signal for successful focus metering in AF mode (see p.
-93).
+77).